dianadevsit/squishyman/README.md

 ### Welcome to my first Unity Game: Squishy Man!

 Take Squishy Man across this platformer and dodge the red bouncy enemies and platform your way to the end of the game!
+How to play:
+- Space for jump
+- Move with arrow keys

 <img src="https://raw.githubusercontent.com/dwlam8790/squishyman/master/Assets/SquishyMan.JPG"></img>